Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-Understanding the bottom two rows of a finite number wall is at the heart of the proofs of Theorems \ref{metric} and \ref{log2}.
-This motivates the following definition: \begin{definition} Given a finite number wall, define its \textbf{blade} as the values on the bottom two rows.
-Explicitly, if the number wall is generated by a sequence of length $r\in\N$, then the blade is rows $\left\lfloor\frac{r-1}{2}\right\rfloor$ and $\left\lfloor\frac{r-1}{2}\right\rfloor-1$.
-Furthermore, define the \textbf{right-side (left-side}, respectively)\textbf{ blade} as entries in the two right-most (left-most, respectively) columns of the blade. \end{definition} These definitions are illustrated below:
+\begin{definition} Given a finite number wall, its \textbf{blade} is the values on the bottom two rows that contain defined entries.
+Explicitly, if the number wall is generated by a sequence $\mathbf{S}$ of length $2r+1$ for $r\in\N$, then the blade is the entries in rows $r$ and $r-1$ which are defined, and if the sequence has length $2r$ then the blade is comprised of the entries in row $r-1$ and $r-2$ which are defined.
+Furthermore, define the \textbf{right-side (left-side}, respectively)\textbf{ blade} as entries in the two right-most (left-most, respectively) columns of the blade.
+That is, the right-side blade is the entries of the blade of $W_q(\mathbf{S})$ in columns $r$ and $r+1$, regardless of whether $\mathbf{S}$ has length $2r$ or $2r+1$. \end{definition} These definitions are illustrated below: Note, that if the finite sequence has odd length the right-side blade and the left-side blade overlap. \\